Guide for Finance Committee Members in Academies, Colleges and Universities (2015 Edition)

 This guidance is available in hard copy and online.

-The digital, online version is available as both searchable HTML and a bookmarked downloadable PDF of the publication that can be shared throughout your organisation.
+The digital, online version is available as a bookmarked downloadable PDF.
 Customers will need to register and login to CIPFA’s website to access the publication.